 - wireframing and prototyping at all levels of fidelity, including HTML prototyping

-- testing design hypotheses through usability testing and guerilla testing
+- testing design hypotheses through usability testing and guerrilla testing

 Ways of working

-I work in multi-disciplinary teams where I advise and consult with stakeholders, designers, developers and QAs throughout the lifecycle of a project to help them meet Orange Bus’ high standards for usability and design.
+I work in multi-disciplinary teams where I collaborate with stakeholders, business analyists, researchers, designers, developers and QAs throughout the lifecycle of a project to help them meet Orange Bus’ high standards for usability and design.
 I have experience working in both traditional waterfall and agile delivery.